Best food stalls at Hong Lim Food Centre

 As compared to the nearby Chinatown Complex and Maxwell Food Centre, Hong Lim Food Centre is quieter, with shorter queues and empty tables when it’s not lunch hour.
 However, that doesn’t mean this two-storey hawker centre is not filled with good food.
-In fact, it’s home to a Michelin Bib Gourmand stall!
-From curry chicken noodles to fruit juice crayfish mee siam, here are 10 dishes at Hong Lim Food Centre I would eat on repeat.
+From curry chicken noodles to crayfish hor fun, here are the 14 best Hong Lim Food Centre stalls to visit!

 1. Outram Park Fried Kway Teow Mee

 Boasting a 90-minute queue at certain hours, Outram Park Fried Kway Teow Mee fries up a plate of wok hei goodness.
-Peppered with cockles, crunchy tau gay, and pork lard, the smokey noodles will only set you back $3.
-It’s uber addictive, as the heat from the chilli balances out the flavours, cutting through the grease and sweetness of the black sauce.
+Peppered with cockles, crunchy tau gay, and pork lard, the smokey noodles will only set you back $4.50 or $5.50—depending on how hungry you are.
+It’s uber-addictive, as the heat from the chilli balances out the flavours, cutting through the grease and sweetness of the black sauce.

 2. Tai Wah Pork Noodle